-Senator John Breaux, co-chairs our Public Policy practice, and provides strategic advice to attorneys and clients on a wide range of public policy matters, with a particular focus on the areas of health care and energy law.
+Senator John Breaux, co-chair of Squire Patton Boggs’ Public Policy Practice, provides strategic advice to attorneys and clients on a wide range of public policy matters, with a particular focus on the areas of health care and energy law.

 Senator Breaux led a long and distinguished career in the U.S. Congress.
 He was elected to the House of Representatives in 1972 at the age of 28—at the time of his election he was the youngest member of Congress.
 He represented the 7th District of Louisiana for 14 years before being elected to fill Senator Russell Long’s seat in 1986.

 Senator Breaux was a widely recognized bipartisan leader in the Senate, and in 1993 was appointed by his Democratic colleagues to the post of Chief Deputy Whip, a position he held until his retirement.
 He also held a number of key Senate committee positions.
 A senior member of the Finance Committee, Senator Breaux served as the Chairman of the Subcommittee on Social Security and Family Policy.
 He also held positions on two other Finance subcommittees, the Subcommittee on Health Care and the Subcommittee on Taxation and IRS Oversight.
 From his position on the Finance Committee, he played instrumental roles in forging the compromises that led to passage of the welfare reform and health insurance reform bills in 1996.
 He was also a leader in the efforts to reduce the capital gains tax and to provide tax relief for college education expenses.

 Senator Breaux also served on the Senate Commerce, Science and Technology Committee where he was a leader on telecommunications and transportation issues, along with his work on fisheries and ocean policy.